bevyengine/rfcs/rfcs/45-stageless.md

 ### Change detection

-The change detection users have come to know and love is completely unaffected by these architectural changes.
+The reliable change detection users have come to know and love is completely unaffected by these architectural changes.
 Each world still has an atomic counter that increments each time a system runs (skipped systems do not count) and tracks change ticks for its components and systems.

 For a system to detect changes (assuming one of its queries has a `Changed<T>` filter), its tick and the change ticks of any matched components are compared against the current world tick.
-If the system is older than a change, that component value will be returned by the query.
+If the system's last run is older than a change, the query will yield that component value.

 ```rust
 fn is_changed(world_tick: u32, system_tick: u32, change_tick: u32) -> bool {